mgaiduk/flink/01_wordcount/Readme.md

     }
 }
 ```
-We instruct our flink job to read input data from Kafka, located at `localhost:9092`, from the topic named `input`.
+We instruct our flink job to read input data from Kafka, located at `localhost:19092`, from the topic named `input`.
 As output, we simply print stuff to the log.

 The `defineWorkflow` defines the execution graph.
 We read input from kafka line by line; `flatMap` applies a map operation, applying a function to every element.
 In our case, it simply splits every line into words.
 We then do a combination of keyBy, window and reduce functions; this is analogous to "group by" + aggregation statement in SQL.

-`keyBy` groups all elements together; with sharded input and many processing nodes, different records can arrive at different shards from processing. `keyBy` makes sure that all records corresponding to a specific key are grouped on the same node for computation.
+`keyBy` groups all elements together; with sharded input and many processing nodes, different records can arrive at different shards for processing. `keyBy` makes sure that all records corresponding to a specific key are grouped on the same node for computation.
 Since input is "unbounded", we can never be sure that we have *all records*.
 So instead, we wait a certain time interval (here, 5 seconds), and then perform the computation.

 Actual reduce operation uses our `Sum` custom class.
 It is a template class, taking `Event` as template argument - the same one we defined in our tokenizer.
 This class acts as a binary reduce operator: it takes two terms, a and b, and computes their sum - a + b.
 This way, after applying same operation to a set of records, we reduce them all down to a single term.